DarylDohner/MS-Coding-Club/HTML/Forms_And_Input.md

 There are two or three principle ways that a web page can allow a user to talk with the server.
 Two of them use JavaScript, so if you are still learning HTML, then you don't have to consider them yet.

 Forms are HTML's way of taking a user's input and sending it to the server.
+Note: it will either reload or redirect the webpage, depending on the action attribute (see below).

 Now, the easiest way to show this is by you following along.
 So we will do make a test page.